 General graduation requirements apply to all plans of graduation.
-These requirements include earning a minimum of 64 hours with a quality point average of at least 2.0 for all course work attempted (excluding developmental courses), including two semester hours of physical education where shown as a requirement.
+These requirements include earning a minimum of 64 hours with a quality point average of at least 2.0 for all course work attempted (excluding developmental courses), including two semester hours of physical education.
 (Under certain conditions, other work may be substituted for physical education, provided a substitution-of-course form is completed and approved by appropriate college officials.)
 When a course is repeated, the higher grade is used in computing quality point average at Mississippi Gulf Coast Community College.